-Mindfulness gives you the ability to notice what is happening in your head without getting swept up by difficult thoughts, emotions or feelings.
-It gives you the ability to respond wisely to stress, reducing unpleasant symptoms.
+Specialist workplace mindfulness training gives individuals the ability to notice what is happening in the moment without getting swept up by difficult thoughts, emotions or feelings.
+It gives the ability to respond wisely to stress, reducing unpleasant symptoms.

 It is an opportunity to rest the mind from its continuous internal chatter which can be challenging and tiring.
 Ultimately, it’s about feeling calmer and happier.